-To empty the holding tank, the motor at the end of the truck elevator (A) must be activated first to convey beets into the truck (beets may be recirculated back into tank to remove extreme mud but do not lift beets while recirculating) then activate the motor on tank conveyor (B).
-Beets are conveyed from the tank onto grab rolls, where they go up the wheel elevator and into the truck.
+To empty the holding tank, the motor at the end of the truck elevator (A) must be activated first to convey beets into the truck (beets may be recirculated back into tank to remove extreme mud, do not lift beets while recirculating) then activate the motor on tank conveyor (B).
+Beets are conveyed from the tank onto grab rolls where they go up the wheel elevator and into the truck.
 When tank is empty, turn off the tank conveyor switch.

 The tank drive is capable of unloading to the left side of the tank for extra cleaning in muddy conditions.
-If muddy conditions persist, it is recommended to move the drive motor and assembly to the left side of the tank.